loganbwu/Timestamper/README.md

 ## Known issues

 - When populating EXIF ('amend' mode or selecting a previously saved image), the preset pickers do not check if the image matches a preset.
 Workaround is they default to '(None)' while EXIF fields remain populated.
-- When saving info, blank fields are not used, to avoid deleting existing information.
-However, this means there is currently no way to clear information.
+- When saving info, blank fields will now clear existing information, allowing for explicit removal of EXIF data.
 - In general, the preset input fields (both data fields and preset selectors) might not work as expected because of how the presets are saved on the device.
 Have a suggestion?
 Create an *Issue* on Github.

 ## Development Plan